 Epidemiology: Plague is caused by infection with the bacterium Yersinia pestis, found in rodents and their fleas in many areas of the world, including the United States.
-Human plague in the western U.S. is sporadic, with only single cases or small common source clusters in an area.
+Human plague in the western U.S. occurs sporadically.
 Potential reservoirs for plague in Washington include wild animals; however, cases are most likely to be travel-related.
 Plague is a potential agent of biological terrorism.
 One case of pneumonic plague without travel to an endemic area may indicate an act of terrorism and constitutes a potential public health emergency.

-Clinical Aspects: Forms of plaque include bubonic. septicemic, pneumonic, and pharyngeal.
-Bubonic plague is the most common form and is transmitted by the bite of an infected flea, or through the contamination of a break in the skin with Y. pestis.
+Clinical Aspects: Forms of plague include bubonic. septicemic, pneumonic, and pharvngeal, Bubonic plague is the most common form and is transmitted by the bite of an infected flea, or through the contamination of a break in the skin with Y. pestis.
 Symptoms of Bubonic plague include swollen, tender lymph glands (called buboes), fever, headache, chills, and weakness.
-Bubonic plague is not spread from person to person.
-Pneumonic plague occurs when a person inhales Y. pestis suspended in respiratory droplets from an infected person (or animal), or from the spread of bubonic or septicemic plague to the lungs.
-Patients who do not receive prompt antibiotic treatment are not likely to survive.
+Bubonic plague is not spread from person-to-person.
+Pneumonic plague occurs when a person inhales Y. pestis suspended in respiratory droplets from an infected person (or animal), or from the spread of bubonic or septicemic plaque to the lungs.
+People who do not receive prompt antibiotic treatment are not likely to survive.
 Septicemic plague refers to an infection of the bloodstream, and can be a complication of bubonic or pneumonic plague, or can occur by itself.
 Symptoms include fever, chills, abdominal pain, shock, and bleeding into the skin and other organs.